BitcoinDesign/Guide/guide/case-studies/cloud-backup.md

 ### Onboarding experience

-The wireframe screens below show the main onboarding sequence that guides users through the creation of multisig wallet.
+The wireframe screens below show the main onboarding sequence that guides users through the creation of the wallet.

 <div class="image-slide-gallery">